Caroline Flack found dead at home in London - Goss.ie

-Caroline Flack has been found dead at her home in London, according to reports.
+Caroline Flack has been found dead at her flat in East London.

+In a statement, her family said: “We can confirm that our Caroline passed away today on the 15th February.
+We would ask that the press both respect the privacy of the family at this difficult time.”

-The presenter had only recently returned to the UK after spending time in Los Angeles.
+The 40-year-old had only recently returned to the UK after spending time in Los Angeles.

 Caroline fled to the US after she was charged for allegedly assaulting her boyfriend Lewis Burton at her flat in London.